-Celebrating Robert F. Kennedy Jr.’s nomination to head Dept. of Health and Human Services….with a fast-food feast.
-The joke’s on a) RFK Jr.? b)Trump? c) Us?
+The scene on Trump’s plane a few days after he appointed Robert F. Kennedy Jr. to head Health and Human Services….the joke’s on a) RFK Jr.? b)Trump? c) Us?

 It’s been nearly a year since I last posted here.
-A lot has happened in the world of healthy food and raw dairy since then.
+A lot has happened in the world of healthy food and raw dairy since I last posted.
 Let’s see if we can do a little catch-up.
 DG

 The sudden political clout of the foodie and antivaxx movements , symbolized by Robert F. Kennedy Jr. being nominated as Secretary of Health and Human Services (overseeing the FDA and CDC) seems to have come out of nowhere.